rrrovalle/rrrovalle/README.md

 # Hello :-)

-Artist working with new media + AI and creator of rough games. *Front end is my playground and Brainstorming is my favorite hobby.*
+Artist working with new media + AI, games and blockchain. *Front end is my playground and Brainstorming is my favorite hobby.*

  ʕ•́ᴥ•̀ʔっ